 However, clinical instructors of medicine disagree.
 It appears that staying warm is the surprising secret to feeling jolly during the cold season.
 Sure, dressing properly for winter can make you look like a snowman.
 However, cold temperatures can easily make you feel sluggish and apathetic.
 If you already have the blues, cold temperatures can worsen your symptoms.

 Cold weather affects the body considerably because it forces it to consume more energy to stay warm.
 Therefore, if you want to spare your body and mind the effort, bundle up.
-Don’t get out of the house without gloves, a scarf and a hat.
-Who knew that sometimes, the things you need for a happy holiday season is proper insulation from the cold?
+Don’t leave the house without gloves, a scarf, and a hat.
+Who knew that sometimes, the thing you need for a happy holiday season is proper insulation from the cold?

 9) Prepare For Something Fun In The Future

 Winter generally lasts for three months, from December to March.
 However, the huge bulk of the holidays takes place in December.
 This leaves us with two months of cold weather with nothing to look forward to.
 This can be very depressing.